 Palmer and Cay – Georgia

-Palmetto Bluff /Crescent Development Corporation – South Carolina
+Palmetto Bluff /Crescent Development Corp. – South Carolina

 Professional Mortgage Company Collection – South Carolina